1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	- Will create a pricing expectation and can heart brand image/base later on
 	- Best used with little product differation and price-elastic
 -   **Skimming**:
-	- Define:
+	- chareges an initial high price than gradually lowers price to attract more customers
-	- Adv:
+	- Creates perceved quality, and high profitability:
-	- Disadv:
+	- Not viable long term
 	- When best to use:
 	- Example in real life:
 -   Penetration: